CarVac/MeleeConchRuleset/ruleset.md

 The default Output must be 0.

-Any Analog Inputs used to influence the Analog Trigger Outputs must have a resolution of at least 64 digital readout levels over the Input range.
+Any Analog Inputs used to influence the Analog Trigger Outputs must have a resolution of at least 64 digital readout levels over the full Input motion range.

 The Analog Input controlling an Analog Trigger Output may be the analog part of a CADI or Emulated CADI but if the digital part of the CADI is used it must Influence only the same trigger's Digital Output.

-yoshi mode okay? limit to 49 (z-lightshield)
+If and only if the relation between the motion of an Analog Input's Actuator and the value it measures is nonlinear, the value must be linearized before being presented to the console as an Analog Trigger Output.
+This linearization must be a static mapping.

+Nonlinearization of this is permitted with the following restrictions:

-The relation between the Analog Trigger Input and the Analog Trigger Output must be linear from 0 to 49.
+The mapping between the linearized Analog Trigger Input and the Analog Trigger Output must be linear with an intercept of 0 from 43 to 49.

+The mapping between the linearized Analog Trigger Input and the Analog Trigger Output must be monotonically non-decreasing.

-The mapping between the value read by the Input and the Analog Trigger Output must be a static relation.
+Any nonlinear relation between the linearized Analog Trigger Input and the Analog Trigger Output must be a static mapping.

+Digital Input Filtering:
+The Analog Trigger Output may be digitally filtered, or processed, to change its response.
+All digital filtering of Analog Inputs for a given Analog Trigger must completely ignore all other Inputs on the controller.
+If the filter output does not correspond directly to the filter input, the output shall be either stationary, moving towards, or accelerating towards the input to the filter.

+Filters must be composed of weighted sums of the following values:

+* current and one-iteration previous input position
+* current and one-iteration previous input velocity
+* current and one-iteration previous intermediate filter values
+* one-iteration previous filtered output

+The weights of these terms may be either constant or non-constant.
+Non-constant weights may vary according monotonically changing functions of:

+* current input position
+* current input velocity
+* current input acceleration
+* current difference between input position and previous output position

+A simple windowed median filter is also permitted, despite not meeting the above requirements.

 ### Digital Input, Analog Trigger Output